top of page

 Concept

-I explored different solutions through two strategies:
+I explored two main directions:

 Initial active sessions

-The outcome
+The outcome:

 is candy brand offering a precise solution for common therapeutic needs, tailored to patients with different abilities.